Mimerme/Cheatsheet/README.md

 # How it works
 ### Saving cheatsheets
 _Cheatsheet_ creates a `.sheets` file in the current working directory and uses that file to store all of your cheatsheets.
-The format of the `.sheets` file is as follows

 `sheemo add <file ID> <file location> <file type>`